owtysm/CuoreUI/README.md

 Older Releases (+ DLL): [GitHub](https://github.com/7owh/CuoreUI/releases).
 ## 📫 Contact?

-There's no way to contact the original owner.
+There's no way to contact the original owner just yet.

 ## 🖋️ Versioning
 **We use the following format:**